A Guide to B-BBEE in South Africa

 2. Research a programme that aligns with your business’s goals.

-3. Understand what each ESD programme is looking for in a partner SMEs and the requirements to participate.
+3. Understand what each ESD programme is looking for in partner SMEs and the requirements to participate.

 4. Tailor your business plan to the programme and ensure it includes the following details – “where you are, where you want to be, what you need to get there and why is your product or service worth investment from the corporate you are looking at”.

-5. Get compliant: Make sure you gather all the necessary compliance documents, such as company registration documents, B-BBEE certificate / affidavit, financial statements and business plan.
+5. Get compliant: Make sure you gather all the necessary compliance documents, such as company registration documents, B-BBEE certificate/affidavit, financial statements and business plan.

 More advice for SMEs: How to Build a Business Corporates Want to Work With